WriteTech-Hub/wth-docs-lab/README.md

 * Review contribution guidelines and ensure all team members are aligned.
 * Generate static site and deploy site.

-For questions or issues, feel free to ask in the Tech Content group!
+## Join the Community

+Have questions or need support?

+* Ask in the `#opensource` channel of the [WriteTech Hub Slack community](https://writetechhub.org/our-community/).
+* Or [open an issue](https://github.com/WriteTech-Hub/wth-docs-lab/issues) on this repository.

+We’re excited to grow and learn together! ✨